-Note: THIS IS NOT THE ACTUAL REMEDIATION FORM.
+\\Note: THIS IS NOT THE ACTUAL REMEDIATION FORM.
 Remediation forms are specific to each course and will be provided, if needed, by the course instructor.
 Each form will include the following information

-Course: Semester: Student: Responsible Faculty Member: Issue (Identify basis for remediation - e.g., score below a "B" on midterm exam) Standard addressed: List ASHA Standard being addressed in remediation. knowledge that meets KASA requirements.
-The presents the class material.
-The second time is Handbook, students are given two chances to demonstrate he first time is during the course when the instructor is when remediation opportunities are employed.
-Neither is to offer a third chance for you to demonstrate knowledge it. specified criteria (stated below), the KASA standard will not enstrate achievement of the KASA standard will not be Plan: Deadline: I acknowledge receipt of the remediation plan.
-I've met the instructor to discuss and ask questions regarding this plan.
-SHS Graduate Student Date SHS Faculty/Instructor Date The student has /has not met the remediation requirement.
-SHS Faculty/Instructor Date
+Course: Semester: Student: Responsible Faculty Member: Issue (Identify basis for remediation - e.g. ., score below a "B" on midterm exam) knowledge that meets KASA requirements presents the class material.
+The second time ent Handbook, students are given two chances to demonstrate The first time is during the course when the instructor se is when remediation opportunities are employed.
+Neither ated to offer a third chance for you to demonstrate knowledge • he specified criteria (stated below), the KASA standard will not emonstrate achievement of the KASA standard will not be I acknowledge receipt of the remediation pregarding this plan. plan.
+I've met the instructor to discuss and ask questions SHS Graduate Student Date SHS Faculty/Instructor Date The student has /has not met the remedia ition requirement.